Jail and Inmate Search in Arizona

 Table of Contents

-What are Arzona Jail Records?
+What are Arizona Jail Records?

 Creating Public Jail Records

 From the time someone is arrested, and a RAP sheet is created, a file is opened for each new jail record.
-Arizona maintains jail records from the time of the first incident, other arrests, charges and then court dates, rulings, and punishment.
+AZ maintains jail records from the time of the first incident, other arrests, charges and then court dates, rulings, and punishment.
 They also keep track of the inmate the entire time they are serving their sentence.
-The information updated and retained will include any additional charges they incur while incarcerated, the visitors they receive, any health issues, altercations and other behavioral situations.
+The information updated and retained will include any additional charges they incur while incarcerated, the visitors they receive, any health issues, altercations, and other behavioral situations.
 Each inmate’s record will also include information about whether they partake in any educational or work-release programs.

 Criminal Justice Quick Facts